openwallet-foundation/tac/docs/governance/project-lifecycle.md

 **Examples**

 1. Experimental code that is designed to extend one or more OpenWallet Foundation projects with functionality or interoperability libraries.
-1. Independent code that fit within the Foundation mission and provide potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
+1. Independent code that fits within the Foundation's mission and provides potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
 1. Code commissioned or sanctioned by the OpenWallet Foundation.
-1. Any code that realistically intends to join the Growth or later stages in the future and wishes to lay the foundations for that transition.
+1. Any code that realistically intends to join the Growth or later stages in the future and wishes to lay the foundation for that transition.

 **Expectations**